sql-machine-learning/elasticdl/experimental/swamp-optimization/README.md

   C = cost(D, ϴ) = mse(Y'=a X + b, Y)

-where mse denotes the mean-square-error, Y' is the set of predicted result and Y is the true value, D={X,Y} denotes the training dataset.
+where mse denotes the mean-square-error, Y' is the set of predicted result and Y is the label, D={X,Y} denotes the training dataset.

 Please be aware that for each training job, D={X,Y} is fixed, and we don't plot them.